divio/divio-cloud-docs/introduction/django-04-deploy.rst

     ALLOWED_HOSTS = ['*']

 Normally, this is not something you would do in production.
-However it will suffice for now and we can refine it later.
+However it will suffice for now and we will refine it later.

 The application is now in a state where it can be deployed to the cloud.
 All the files that define the application should be committed and pushed.
-It's always nice to exclude unwanted files from Git *before* you commit them inadvertently, so add some new patterns to the project's ``.gitignore`` file:
+It's always good to exclude unwanted files from Git *before* you commit them inadvertently, so add some new patterns to the project's ``.gitignore`` file:

 ..  code-block:: bash